INSIGHT

 Summary

-The Government has proposed a welcome amendment to the rules for using and disclosing protected information.
-The current protected information sharing regime under the SOCI Act is overly complicated and a little unclear.
+The Government has implemented a welcome amendment to the rules for using and disclosing protected information.
+The previous protected information sharing regime under the SOCI Act was overly complicated and a little unclear.

 In order to clarify when protected information can be disclosed and used, the Government has introduced a new definition of protected information tied to a harm-based threshold, and which now also includes a non-exhaustive list of 'relevant information'.